Myth #1: Plant Based Diets don’t Provide Enough Protein

 Myth #2: Plant Based Diets is just about Eating Salad for Every Meal

 This couldn’t be further from the truth.
-While I do love a great salad (check out my Pinterest Pimped out Salads board) they are not the main or only option open to vegetarians or vegans.
+While I do love a great salad (check out my Instagram page for inspo) they are not the main or only option open to vegetarians or vegans.
 Our diet consists of a ton of variety including fruits, every kind of vegetable you can imagine, potatoes, protein enriched pastas, cheese & eggs (if you are a vegetarian), whole grains and more.

 I make delicious AF meals like: lasagna, pizza, chili, baked beans, protein bowls, tacos, Bolognese pasta … and the list goes on.
 If you are creative, resourceful & can use a google search bar you can find thousands of plant based recipes to make your mouth water.

-Myth #3: There is no Proof about the Healthiness of Plant Based Diets
+Myth #3: There is no Proof that Plant Based Diets Improve your Health

 When the President of the American College of Cardiology makes a direct correlation between lowering your risk for heart disease and adopting a plant based diet, we should all start to listen.
 Research shows that plant-based diets are cost-effective, low-risk interventions that may lower body mass index, blood pressure, HbA1C, and cholesterol levels.
 They may also reduce the number of medications needed to treat chronic diseases and lower heart disease mortality rates.
 Physicians should consider recommending a plant-based diet to all their patients, especially those with high blood pressure, diabetes, cardiovascular disease, or obesity.